 Partner Communications Co.
-(PTNR), Israel’s second-largest mobile phone provider, is “doing all the right things” and can regain market share even after Hong Kong-based Hutchison Whampoa Ltd. (13) abandoned plans to become a stakeholder, Chief Financial Officer Ziv Leitman said.
+(PTNR:US), Israel’s second-largest mobile phone provider, is “doing all the right things” and can regain market share even after Hong Kong-based Hutchison Whampoa Ltd. (13) abandoned plans to become a stakeholder, Chief Financial Officer Ziv Leitman said.

 “We don’t think they had a crystal ball to come in and turn around the company,” Leitman, the CFO of Rosh Ha’Ayin, Israel-based Partner said by phone yesterday.
 “We were not expecting a magician from Hong Kong to come and tell us how to manage the company.
 We are doing all the right things taking into account competition and regulations in the market.”